KandidatarbeteSubatFys/really-bad-data-collection-and-some-machine-learining/Removal_of_bad_data/Readme.txt

 Example: You have the three data files XBe.txt gun.txt XBsum.txt made for example from events between 1 and 5 guns used, and you want to remove the events where the total deposited energy is less than 90 % of the gun energy and you want the same number of events per each number of guns.
-Then you place the python script in the same as the files and place yourself in that folder and type: python3 only_certain_percentage_dep_and_same_amount_for_each_number_of_guns.py 90 XBe.txt gun.txt XBsum.txt XBe_90%.txt gun_90%.txt
+Then you place the python script in the same directory as the files and place yourself in that directory and type: python3 only_certain_percentage_dep_and_same_amount_for_each_number_of_guns.py 90 XBe.txt gun.txt XBsum.txt XBe_90%.txt gun_90%.txt
 XBsum_90%.txt